Learn our story, from the beginning and into the future.

 Meet our staff.
 Members of the local community make everything that happens possible.

 Together, we make this place amazing.

-Ryan grew up in Tipton, Oklahoma and graduated from Tipton High School in 1997.
+Ryan grew up in Tipton, Oklahoma and gradated from Tipton High School in 1997.
 He received his B.S. in Business Administration from Oklahoma State University in 2001.
-In 2002, he graduated from University of Central Oklahoma with a B.S. in Funeral Service.
+In 2002, he graduated from the University of Central Oklahoma with a B.S. in Funeral Service.
 Ryan then moved to North Attleborough where he married the former Ms. Jamie McHoul.
-Ryan became a licensed funeral director in the Commonwealth of Massachusetts in 2002.
-In 2008, he purchased the McHoul Family Funeral Home in Dorchester and in 2013 he purchased the Duffy-Poule Funeral Home.
+Ryan became a licensed funeral director in the Commonwealth of Massachusetts in 2002 and worked at the Sperry & McHoul Funeral Home, North Attleborough and the McHoul Funeral Home, Dorchester.
+In 2008, he purchased the McHoul Family Funeral Home in Dorchester from his father-in-law, Donald McHoul.
+In 2013, Ryan purchased the Duffy-Poule Funeral Home where he has been proudly serving families in the Attleboro, North Attleborough, Norton and surrounding communities for over a decade.
 He and his wife, Jamie have five daughters, Grace Elizabeth, Faith Abigail, Noelle Kennedy, Scarlett Mercy and Finnley Paige.